12 Best Places to Visit in Spain for the First-Timers 2023

 PointsCrowd is a community-supported platform.
 When you apply for a credit card, make an order, or otherwise interact with the advertisers through the links on this page we may earn an affiliate commission.
 This helps us maintain and develop the platform further at no cost to you.

 If it’s your first time in Spain, we’ll give you everything you need to pick a suitable destination and learn about local attractions and activities to make the most of your stay.
-Here are our picks for the best places to visit in Spain.

 Best city to go in Spain for solo travel.